yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 forum = 0
 +++

 What a month we've had, yuz-ers.
-This time, we offer you a plethora of kernel changes, input fixes and new additions, yet more Nvidia driver fixes, user interface changes, and more!
+This time, we offer you a plethora of kernel changes, input fixes and new additions, yet more NVIDIA driver fixes, user interface changes, and more!

 <!--more-->